Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

 \subsection{Sampling Location}

 Non-robust acquisition functions, such as the expected improvement described in Section \ref{subsec:bayesian-optimisation}, determine a \textit{point} of maximum acquisition.
-In contrast, their robust counterparts yield a region, which presents an additional decision in the optimisation process: where within this region should the next observation of the target function be made.
+In contrast, their robust counterparts yield a region, which presents an additional decision in the optimisation process: where within this region should the next observation of the target function be made?

-We constrain the location of the new observation $\xnext$ to exist within the region of maximum acquisition $S(\bx')$.
-Further, we propose the use of a \textit{sampling function} $w(\bx')$, which determines where within $S(\bx')$ to locate $\xnext$.
-As we show in our results (Section \ref{sec:results}) the choice of $w$ has a significant impact on the algorithm's ability to estimate the ``best'' sweet spot.
-Here we present four suggestions for the sampling function $w$; Figure \ref{fig:sampling-location} illustrates each of them.
+We constrain the location of the new observation $\xnext$ to be within the robust set of maximum acquisition $\robustset(\bx')$.
+Further, we propose the use of a \textit{sampling function} $w(\bx')$, which determines where within $\robustset(\bx')$ to locate the next expensive evaluation: $\xnext = w(\bx')$.
+As we show empirically in section \ref{sec:results} on a range of test functions, the choice of $w$ has a significant impact on the algorithm's ability to converge to the best uncertainty region.
+Here we present five suggestions for the sampling function $w$; Figure \ref{fig:sampling-location} illustrates each of them.

-\begin{enumerate} \item \textbf{Centred observation.} An obvious choice is to observe the objective function at the location of maximum expected improvement---the centre of the sweet spot:
+\begin{description}[wide,leftmargin=30pt,labelsep=15pt] \item[Centred observation.]
+Usually uncertainty sets $\S(\bx)$ are symmetrical about $\bx$ and an obvious choice is to observe the objective function at the location of maximum expected improvement---the centre of the uncertainty set:

-\item \textbf{Most uncertain observation.} A maximally explorative approach to improving the estimate of the quality of the predicted best sweet spot is to observe the expensive function at the location of maximum uncertainty within $S(\bx')$:
+\item[Most uncertain observation.]
+A maximally explorative approach to improving the estimate of the quality of the predicted best uncertainty set is to observe the expensive function at the location of maximum uncertainty within $\robustset(\bx')$: